nate-browne/CSE12_Redesign/PAs/PA7/README.md

    pages work wonders for understanding the STL.
 2. Take your time and draw things out to make sure you understand all of the working parts.
 3. Read through and understand all of the code we gave you; it'll simplify things later.
-4. For function 8, you'll need to understand how to traverse a graph.
-You may want to look into implementing either BFS or DFS (DuckDuckGo them), but make sure you understand the code to see how you get from node to node.
+4. For function #8, you will need to perform a graph traversal to search.
+There are many algorithms to do so, and some brute force ways as well, but your best bet is to implement either <a href="https://en.wikipedia.org/wiki/Breadth-first_search" target="_blank">breadth-first search</a> or <a href="https://en.wikipedia.org/wiki/Depth-first_search" target="_blank">depth-first search</a>.
-5. This PA features command line arguments and file I/O to make testing easier, but make sure that the formatting is correct since the I/O code isn't very robust.
+5. Make sure you understand how the driver works!
+This can be advantageous to you when testing.

 # Good luck!
 Start Early, Test Often, and Finish Early!